Safer Cities: Her Way

 Phase 3: Deliver & Evaluate March 2024 – June 2024 (4 months)

-How can I get involved now?
+How could I get involved during the first phase?

-We’re currently in the discover and define phase to establish what needs to happen to make Gosford safer.
+We started in the discover and define phase to establish what needs to happen to make Gosford safer.

-We’re starting the conversation with women, girls and gender diverse people because a safer area for them will result in a safer place for everyone.
+We started the conversation with women, girls and gender diverse people because a safer area for them will result in a safer place for everyone.

 What support services are available for community safety?